VanessaSchwab1906/basquiat-exhibition-app/README.md

 # Royalty, Heroism and the Streets - Jean-Michel Basquiat

-This app is my finals project for the Spiced Academy Full-Stack_Development Bootcamp.
+This app is my final project for the Spiced Academy Full-Stack_Development Bootcamp.
 I designed it to enhance your experience and provide valuable information before, during or after your visit to a fictional Basquiat exhibition.
 With a combination of interactive features, educational content, and engaging games, I aim to provide an immersive journey into the life and artworks of the iconic artist, Jean-Michel Basquiat.

 ## Table of Contents